Skip to main content

 Suppose I have been teaching you to add all the way up until we have gotten to:

-What should you answer? ? or ?
+What should you answer?
+55? or 114114?
 The point of the strange example is that it seems like nothing about how I have taught you to add so far has determined whether I meant quus or plus.
 There is no fact of the matter.
 The same skeptical challenge could be applied to any rule and so it seems that without some turning of the spade and reaching justification for the rule, this could go on ad infinitum.
-We reach an Agrippan trilemma of "rule following".
+We reach a sort of Agrippan trilemma of "rule following".
 It seems no rule can ever be justified merely by example or stipulation of how the rule should be followed because any action can be made to fit the rule and any rule made to fit my past actions.
 If we need rules for how to follow the rules, then how could a rule ever ground a practice?
 Wouldn't we then need "rules for following rules for following rules"?

 Someone says to me: "Show the children a game."
 I teach them gambling with dice, and the other says "I didn't mean that sort of game."
 Must the exclusion of the game with dice have come before his mind when he gave me the order?